 Monday I went to see a farmer that was interested in fencing his cattle out of a stream on his farm.
 He operates one of those down-home, “buy your local meats here” farms.
 They raise beef cattle, “free range” turkeys and hogs.
 They sell all kinds of meats, from bacon...

 In the Great Age of Exploration, European countries took possession of foreign lands by force.
 Today rich countries and multi-national corporations are taking possession of foreign lands in a new way – they buy it.
 It’s called “The Great Land Grab”.
 China, Saudi Arabia, and South Korea lead the world...

 Yesterday I was called out on a job in the Dayton area of Rockingham County, Virginia.
 This area is intensively farmed with livestock and crops.
 I was totally amazed at two things: the amount of bare ground and the number of fields farmed up and down the slope of the...

-If a one gallon jug filled with water represented all the water in the world the amount of available fresh water would equal just over a tablespoon – less than one half of one percent of the total.
-The rest is salt water or unavailable such as the fresh water...
+If a one-gallon jug filled with water represented all the water in the world the amount of available freshwater would equal just over a tablespoon – less than one half of one percent of the total.
+The rest is salt water or unavailable such as the freshwater frozen in the...

 October is a good time to kill Tall Fescue.
 I like killing Tall Fescue because it is perhaps the most invasive non-native plant in North America.
 In my opinion it is more invasive than Purple loosestrife and Phragmites yet why don’t we hear more about it?
 Not only is Tall...